UltraMessaging/store_scraper/README.md

 <UL><LI>"tst" -    <A HREF="/stores/1/1750475242">1750475242(0)</A> </UL>
 ````

-The next loop will replace:
+The next loop cycle will replace:
 ````
 LI>"tst" -    <A HREF="/stores/1/1750475242">1750475242(0)</A>
 ````